bkleinen/bkleinen.github.io/about/me.md

 is to use Prof. Kleinen or Barne Kleinen.
 I've recently changed my name  to Barne, in case you find the old name somewhere.
-As the name change is not legal yet, just use B. when in doubt if that might be a problem.
+As the name change is not legal yet, just use B. when in doubt if that's a problem.

 Homepage: [http://home.htw-berlin.de/~kleinen/](http://home.htw-berlin.de/~kleinen/)